paperless-ngx/paperless-ngx/docs/usage.md

 Changes to documents are visible under the "History" tab.
 Note that certain changes such as those made by workflows, record the 'actor' as "System".

+## Document Trash

+When you first delete a document it is moved to the 'trash' until either it is explicitly deleted or it is automatically removed after a set amount of time has passed.
+You can set how long documents remain in the trash before being automatically deleted with [`EMPTY_TRASH_DELAY`](configuration.md#EMPTY_TRASH_DELAY), which defaults to 30 days.
+Additionally you may configure a directory where deleted documents are moved to when they are finally deleted with [`PAPERLESS_TRASH_DIR`](configuration.md#PAPERLESS_TRASH_DIR).
+Note that the trash directory only stores the original file, the archive version and all database information is permanently removed once a document is fully deleted.

 ## Best practices {#basic-searching}

 Paperless offers a couple tools that help you organize your document